heavyblotto/memorativa/docs/3. the machine system/memorativa-3-4-machine-enhanced-generative-ai.md

     - Geocentric visualization of symbolic relationships and angular patterns

 - **Percept-Prototype-Book Pipeline**: Transforms raw inputs into structured knowledge through a multi-stage process that integrates across all five interface tiers
+  - **Support for Gathering Mode**: Handles percept creation and prototype formation, foundational processes for the intuitive collection and organization of knowledge elements
+  - **Support for Synthesis Mode**: Manages focus space generation, prototype aggregation, and book generation, enabling reflective analysis and knowledge construction
   - **Percept Creation**: Converts inputs to vector representations in 3D spherical space
     - Real-time vector encoding with dimensionality visualization
     - Parameter adjustment controls for encoding precision